-Opioid claims with a total MME greater than or equal to (\geq) 50 MME per day will not reject but will return the supplemental message "Advise Naloxone PRN usage.
-Total daily MME \geq 50 exceeded, future claims may deny if cumulative MME is \geq 90."
+Opioid claims with a total MME greater than or equal to (\ge) 50 MME per day will not reject but will return the supplemental message "Advise Naloxone PRN usage.
+Total daily MME \ge 50 exceeded, future claims may deny if cumulative MME is \ge 90."